WSSP: WEMP

+Sports radio

+Leading up to New Year's Day 2005, WEMP began stunting with a loop of Bobby Bare's "Drop Kick Me Jesus Through The Goalposts of Life".
+The novelty song made reference to both religion (the old format) and football (previewing a new format).

+AM 1250 became an all-sports station on January 1, 2005.
+The new call sign, WSSP, stood for "Wisconsin Sports".
+Longtime Milwaukee broadcaster Chuck Garbedian anchored the morning show with Chicago native Johnny Vonn.
+Veteran sports talk show host Peter Brown was tabbed to do afternoon drive.

-In late 2006, the station underwent a period of change.
-Program director Chip Ramsey, who had been with the station since it signed on in the sports format, was fired on August 9, 2006 and replaced by Ryan Maguire, who directed a series of moves soon after.
+In late 2006, the sports station underwent a period of change.
+Program director Chip Ramsey, who had been with WSSP since it signed on in the sports format, was fired on August 9, 2006.
+He was replaced by Ryan Maguire, who directed a series of moves soon after.
 Weekday afternoon talk show host Peter Brown was fired on December 7, 2006.
 Mid-day hosts Cliff Saunders and Gary Ellerson were moved into Brown's slot.
 Morning show host Chuck Garbedian was let go in early January 2007.
 He was replaced by former WTMJ and Sporting News Radio personality Doug Russell, a Milwaukee native.

-The station also acquired the rights to University of Wisconsin–Madison hockey games and coaches shows.
+In 2006, WSSP acquired the rights to University of Wisconsin–Madison hockey games and coaches shows.
 Mike Wickett, who worked closely with Maguire when both were on the air at WTKA in Ann Arbor, Michigan, was hired to co-host mornings with Russell.
-Steve Fifer was tabbed to host the 9-11A.M. shift.
+Steve Fifer was tabbed to host the 9-11 a.m. shift.

 In June 2007, the station acquired the rights to Milwaukee Admirals hockey, taking them away from cross-town rival WAUK.
-The contract ran up until the 2017-18 AHL season, when WOKY “The Big 920” and WVTV-DT2 “My 24” acquired the broadcasting rights next season.
+The contract ran up until the 2017-18 AHL season, when WOKY "The Big 920" acquired the rights.